Meigyoku-Thmn/Ever17Converter/documetations/LNK.md

 The LNK format stores multiple records, each record correctsponds to a file, there is no folder.

-The records in saver.dat, sysvoice.dat, wallpaper.dat files are encrypted.
+The records in `saver.dat`, `sysvoice.dat`, `wallpaper.dat` files are encrypted.

 Some records are compressed.

 # Sequential Layout
 | Name of segment  | Note |